BlueBrain/nexus-forge/docs/source/archetypes.rst

 Store
 -----

-The Store provides the interface of storage for different technologies to be implemented.
+The Store archetype defines an interface for (meta)data storage, search, download, deprecation and tag.

 .. code-block:: python